A Step-By-Step Guide to Google Tag Manager Development & Testing

 11. Update Tag Plan:

 If everything is working according to plan you can review your tag plan an update it if necessary.
-Make sure you document any unexpected changes or problems with implementation to assist future analysts with understanding the rationale behind your approach.
+Make sure you document any changes or problems with implementation to assist future analysts with understanding the rationale behind your approach.

 12. Seek Approval: